virajmwran/virajmwran/README.md

 - 👋 Hi, I’m @virajmwran
 - 👀 I’m interested in ...
 Technology
 - 🌱 I’m currently learning ...
-Data Analysis and BI related tools
+Data Analysis and BI related tools such as R, Python, SQL, Power BI etc.
 - 💞️ I’m looking to collaborate on ...
 Data Analysis related projects
 - 📫 How to reach me ... virajmwran@gmail.com or popular social media platforms